LW068/holbertonschool-gan/dcgan/README.md

 ## Directory Structure

-- `HolbertonSchool-DCGAN`: This single Google Colab notebook contains the entire project's workflow, from data loading and preprocessing to model training and evaluation.
+- `HolbertonSchool-DCGAN.ipynb`: This single Google Colab notebook contains the entire project's workflow, from data loading and preprocessing to model training and evaluation.

 ## Notebook Structure